furkanYanteri1/vueschool-bug-challenge-3-6ph84f/README.md

 ## The Mission:

 Your mission is to levarage Vue's reactivity system to ensure the clock dynamically updates without requiring a manual page refresh.

+## How to run:
+npm install && npm run dev